ThisIsManta/Enumerable/README.md

 `(string, function)` as a function name and a function respectively

 **Throws**
 one or more parameters were not valid.
+a function has been defined.

     Enumerable.define('increase', function (amount) {
         for (var index = 0; index < this._a.length; index--) {